1. Home

 9/10

-The fully-electric MG ZS EV looks and feels identical to the standard car, so you also get the same 470 litres of boot space - which is far more than you'll get in any of its EV rivals, like the Kia e-Niro.
-Early examples of the ZS EV couldn't match its key competitors for range, only covering an official 163-miles on a single charge, but a bigger battery means that's now been boosted to 273 miles.
+The fully-electric MG ZS EV looks and feels identical to the standard car, so you also get the same 470 litres of boot space - which is far more than you'll get in any of its EV rivals, like the Kia Niro EV.
+Early examples of the ZS EV couldn't match its key competitors for range, only covering an official 163 miles on a single charge, but a bigger battery means that's now been boosted to 273 miles.

 The cabin has a surprising amount of premium soft-touch materials, while visibility is good and the seats are firm and comfortable.
-And all versions are well-equipped as standard, which means you get nice features like touchscreen infotainment and navigation.
+All versions are well-equipped as standard, which means you get nice features like touchscreen infotainment and navigation.

 The MG ZS EV is the UK’s cheapest electric family car to buy new, providing bucket loads of value on the used market.
 The seven-year warranty has a limited mileage of 80,000 miles, but it is transferable between owners.
 The warranty covers all wear and tear items (but not tyres) for the first 12 months, and paintwork for three years.
 The battery is covered for the full seven years.